 During the process of the Fellowship candidacy, students will create and continually update a URC Fellow Candidate portfolio.
 This portfolio will be comprised of the student’s reflection essays, independent study projects progress, as well as a comprehensive list of research and creative project events the student has attended.
 This portfolio will remain in the Candidate’s possession over the course of the semester, but the student will submit it for review at the end of each academic semester.
 The portfolio will be filed in the office of the Director of the CRC.

 At the completion of the Candidate’s second semester of his or her junior year, he or she can apply to become a URC Fellow.
 The Candidate’s application will be comprised of an updated and completed portfolio, as well as a completed Fellow Application that will focus on the plans that the Candidate has to complete the URC Fellowship.

-Once accepted as a URC Fellow, the student will complete the following: (a) update his or her portfolio, reflecting on and explaining all events in which he or she participates or attends, (b) complete 4-6 semester hours (but no more than 8 semester hours) of a Fellow-specific 4990 Independent Study course (IDS 4990) in their desired discipline, and (c) present at the MU Symposium and at least one off campus forum.
+Once accepted as a URC Fellow, the student will complete the following: (a) update his or her portfolio, reflecting on and explaining all events in which he or she participates or attends, (b) complete 4-6 credits (but no more than 8 credits) of a Fellow-specific 4990 Independent Study course (IDS 4990) in their desired discipline, and (c) present at the MU Symposium and at least one off campus forum.

 To graduate as a URC Fellow, students must apply for the Certificate of Completion during the final semester of their senior year.
 This application must be filed with the MU Journey office at least two months prior to the Fellow’s expected graduation date.
 The Certificate will be dependent upon satisfactory completion of the portfolio, as well as all requirements of the URC Fellow’s program.